Chapter II: 1994-1995: Laliene

 This lineup played a total of five lives from 1995.03.25 to 1995.04.27, as advertised on their second flyer.
 The band concept at the time appears to be “~葬送行進曲~”, which means “funeral march”, since this phrase appeared on their first flyer, and a poster sold at these first few lives.

-This song is in a musical genre that is very different than all later releases of “LAREINE”, so the previous theory that “Sakereu” and “Mayu”‘s musical visions were just too different to work together sounds more probable if you look at it this way, from a musical perspective.
+This song is reminiscent of early “黒夢 (Kuroyume)”, a very popular band at that time, which is a musical genre very different than all later releases of LAREINE, so the previous theory that Sakereu and Mayu’s musical visions were just too different to work together sounds more probable if you look at it this way, from a musical perspective.

 The first known image of Laliene, taken from their first flyer, released in either late 1994, or beginning 1995.
 From left to right: mayu (MAYU), Shoki (KAMIJO), 鏡 花 (Kyouka) and Sakureu.